ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If the client wishes to update this information in the future, it sends a POST request with updated information to the account URI.
-The server MUST ignore any updates to the "key", or "order" fields or any other fields it does not recognize.
-The server MUST verify that the request is signed with the private key corresponding to the "key" field of the request before updating the account object.
+The server MUST ignore any updates to "order" fields or any other fields it does not recognize.

 For example, to update the contact information in the above account, the client could send the following request: